FabiolaBusch/fakechair/README.md

 $ ipfs daemon
 ```

-**In project folder**

-Compile and migrate contracts to the local blockchain:
+**In project folder**: Compile and migrate contracts to the local blockchain:

 ```
 $ truffle migrate --reset